Rorschach test: Determinants

 Systems for Rorschach scoring generally include a concept of "determinants": These are the factors that contribute to establishing the similarity between the inkblot and the subject's content response about it.
 They can also represent certain basic experiential-perceptual attitudes, showing aspects of the way a subject perceives the world.
 Rorschach's original work used only form, color and movement as determinants.
 However currently, another major determinant considered is shading, which was inadvertently introduced by poor printing quality of the inkblots.
 Rorschach initially disregarded shading, since the inkblots originally featured uniform saturation, but later recognized it as a significant factor.

 Form is the most common determinant, and is related to intellectual processes.
 Color responses often provide direct insight into one's emotional life.
 Movement and shading have been considered more ambiguously, both in definition and interpretation.
 Rorschach considered movement only as the experiencing of actual motion, while others have widened the scope of this determinant, taking it to mean that the subject sees something "going on".

 More than one determinant can contribute to the formation of the subject's perception.
 Fusion of two determinants is taken into account, while also assessing which of the two constituted the primary contributor.
 For example, "form-color" implies a more refined control of impulse than "color-form".
 It is, indeed, from the relation and balance among determinants that personality can be most readily inferred.

 Symmetry of the test items

-A striking characteristic of the Rorschach inkblots is their symmetry.
-Many unquestionably accept this aspect of the nature of the images but Rorschach, as well as other researchers, certainly did not.
-Rorschach experimented with both asymmetric and symmetric images before finally opting for the latter.
+A characteristic of the Rorschach inkblots is their symmetry.
+For many, this is unexceptional, but Rorschach, and subsequent researchers, considered the issue.
+Rorschach experimented with both asymmetric and symmetric images before choosing the latter, giving the explanation:

-He gives this explanation for the decision:

 Asymmetric figures are rejected by many subjects; symmetry supplied part of the necessary artistic composition.
 It has a disadvantage in that it tends to make answers somewhat stereotyped.
 On the other hand, symmetry makes conditions the same for right and left handed subjects; furthermore, it facilitates interpretation for certain blocked subjects.
 Finally, symmetry makes possible the interpretation of whole scenes.

-The impact of symmetry in the Rorschach inkblot's has also been investigated further by other researchers.